m871-akram/Black_Hole_Assembly/PHYSICS.md

 #### Cartesian Coordinates (x, y, z)
 Used for:
 - Camera positioning and movement
-- Object positions in GravitySim
+- Object positions in Gravity_Grid
 - Final rendering

 #### Spherical Coordinates (r, θ, φ)
 Used for:
 - Schwarzschild metric formulation
-- Geodesic integration in BlackHole3D
+- Geodesic integration in BlackHole_space
 - Natural for spherically symmetric problems

 Conversion: